cmlozanos/kata-java-junit5-marsrover/README.md

 * Step 3.1 - We need a report formatted as "(6, 4) NORTH"
 * Step 4 - Given an individual command F and rover initialized with (4,2, EAST) When rover translate the command Should move one step up in Y axis
 * Step 4.1 - Given an individual command B and rover initialized with (1,2, EAST) When rover translate the command Should move one step down in Y axis
+* Step 4.2 - Given an individual command F and rover initialized with (4,2, WEST) When rover translate the command Should move one step down in Y axis
+* Step 4.3 - Given an individual command B and rover initialized with (1,2, WEST) When rover translate the command Should move one step up in Y axis